Logo

 Important Components of Nutrition for Kids

-Food packed with nutrients — with no or limited sugar, saturated fat, or salt added to it — is considered nutrient dense.
+Food packed with nutrients — with no or limited sugar, saturated fat, or salt added — is considered nutrient-dense.
 Focusing on nutrient-dense foods helps kids get the nutrients they need while limiting overall calories.

 Consider these nutrient-dense foods:

-• Protein - Choose seafood, lean meat and poultry, eggs, beans, peas, soy products, and unsalted nuts and seeds.
+• Protein: Include seafood, lean meat, poultry, eggs, beans, peas, soy products, and unsalted nuts and seeds.

-• Fruits - Encourage your child to eat a variety of fresh, canned, frozen or dried fruits.
-Look for canned fruit that says it's light or packed in its own juice.
-This means it's low in added sugar.
-Keep in mind that 1/4 cup of dried fruit counts as one serving of fruit.
+• Fruits: Offer a variety of fresh, canned, frozen, or dried fruits.
+Prefer options labeled “light” or “packed in its own juice” to limit added sugar.
+(Note: 1/4 cup of dried fruit counts as one fruit serving.)

-• Grains - Choose whole grains, such as whole-wheat bread or pasta, oatmeal, popcorn, quinoa, or brown or wild rice.
+• Grains: Prefer whole grains such as whole-wheat bread/pasta, oatmeal, popcorn, quinoa, and brown or wild rice.

-• Dairy - Encourage your child to eat and drink fat-free or low-fat dairy products, such as milk, yogurt and cheese.
+• Dairy: Opt for fat-free or low-fat milk, yogurt, and cheese.
 Fortified soy beverages also count as dairy.

 Aim to limit your child's calories from: